 DescriptionThe Dark Army is on the move again, led by the evil sorceress Scotia.
 Her goal is obvious: to destroy Gladstone Keep and its ruler King Richard.
 Scotia herself has recently become more powerful after acquiring "the Mask" from the Urban Mines, gaining the ability to shape-shift.
 She is virtually unstoppable and able to infiltrate Gladstone Keep, poisoning King Richard.
-If it were not for the intervention of Sorceress Dawn, this monarch would surely be dead.
+If it were not for the intervention of Sorceress Dawn, the monarch would surely be dead.
 In order to find a cure for the King's illness, a band of heroes must set out on an adventure, and keep themselves alive from the Dark Army forces.

-Lands of Lore: Throne of Chaos is a real-time dungeon-crawling role-playing game viewed from first-person perspective.
+Lands of Lore: Throne of Chaos is a real-time dungeon-crawling role-playing game viewed from a first-person perspective.
 Players begin by choosing one of the four available protagonists: the Dracoid Ak'shel (high magic power), the Huline Kieran (high speed), and two humans: Michael (high strength) and Conrad (balanced character).
-Each has their weaknesses and strengths, but all abilities in the game can be eventually upgraded.
+Each has his weaknesses and strengths, but all abilities in the game can be eventually upgraded.

 The game does not feature manual character development, introducing instead a semi-automatic form of leveling up, where skills of the hero and the companions are divided into Fighting, Magic and Rogue skills.
 Each skill level will increase when killing enemies using a particular type of attack: melee weapons increase the Fighting skills, magic increases the Magic skill, and ranged weapons increase the Rogue skills.
 In the course of the game players will form a party of up to three heroes in the quest for the cure.
 The player is able to equip these characters with new weapons and armor in a "paper doll" styled interface.
 The CD version includes full speech.